PRATIKK0709/NavigationLink-Implementation/README.md

 - ContentView: <br>

-<ins>ContentView<ins> is a SwiftUI view that serves as the main screen of your app.
+<ins>ContentView</ins> is a SwiftUI view that serves as the main screen of your app.
 It's structured using the NavigationView component, which provides a navigation container for your content.
 Inside the NavigationView, you have a List that displays a list of items.
 You use NavigationLink to create interactive items within this list, which, when tapped, navigate the user to another view (in this case, DetailView) to display more details about the selected item -

 NavigationView: Wraps the entire content to enable navigation within the view hierarchy.